einaregilsson/build-number/README.md

 ## Getting the build number in other jobs

 For other steps in the same job you can use the methods above, to actually get the build number in other jobs you need some extra actions, since jobs are run in a completely clean environment.
-You need to use the ```actions/upload-artifact@v1``` action to save the build number as a workflow artifact, then download it at the start of the next job with ```actions/download-artifact@v1``` and make it into an environment variable there again.
-The build-number job will save the build number to a file called ```BUILD_NUMBER```.
+You need to use the ```actions/upload-artifact@v1``` action to save the build number as a workflow artifact, then download it at the start of the next job with ```actions/download-artifact@v1``` and then run the build number job to make it into an environment variable there again.

 ```
 jobs: